-This topic describes the procedure for restoring your critical back end components with BOSH Backup and Restore (BBR), a command-line tool for backing up and restoring BOSH deployments.
+This topic describes how you can restore critical back end components using BOSH Backup and Restore (BBR), a command-line tool for backing up and restoring BOSH deployments.
+These procedures prepare your environment for VMware Tanzu Operations Manager, deploy Tanzu Operations Manager, import your installation settings, and use BBR to restore your Tanzu Operations Manager components.

-Note: If the BOSH Director you are restoring had any deployments that were deployed manually rather than through a Ops Manager tile, you must restore them manually at the end of the process.
-For more information, see (Optional) Restore Non-Tile Deployments.
+If the BOSH Director you are restoring had any deployments that were deployed manually rather than through a Tanzu Operations Manager tile, you must restore them manually at the end of the process.
+For more information, see (Optional) Restore non-tile deployments.

 This section describes the restrictions for a backup artifact to be restorable to another environment.
 This section is for guidance only, and VMware recommends that you validate your backups by using the backup artifacts in a restore.